Konstantin Mikhajlov-Stojan

 Reference 1, Reference 2, Reference 3

 Konstantin Mikhailov-Stojan holds a very important role in the development of opera in Bulgaria.
 Born in 1851 in Russia, he received his training at the conservatory of St. Petersburg.
 After appearing with an operetta company, he was engaged by the Bolshoj Theater in Moscow during 1888–1890 and 1897–1898.
 During the season of 1893/94, he appeared at the Imperial Opera House of St. Petersburg.
 Successful appearances followed in Kiev, Odessa and Vilnius, where in addition to singing he taught voice.
 Following this, he became a professor and then director of the conservatory of Rostov, at the same time singing opera in Smolensk.
 Major roles in his career included German (Pikovaja dama), Lenskij, Prince Igor, Alfredo, Tannhäuser and Faust.
 In 1908, he came to Bulgaria to assume the leadership of the Bulgarska Operna Drushba (Bulgarian Opera Society), in addition to performing with the Sofia National Opera.
 Through his efforts the opera life in Bulgaria began to flourish.
 In 1910, he was responsible for the premiere of the first Bulgarian opera, Siromakhkinja by Emanuil Manolov.
 Under his management, other operas by Bulgarian composers Georgi Atanasov and Dimiter Hadjigeorgiev were performed.
-Konstantin Mikhajlov-Stojan died on the 14th of June 1914, after only six years with the Sofia National Opera.
+Konstantin Mikhajlov-Stojan died on June 14th, 1914, after only six years with the Sofia National Opera.

 Source